 Finding a Research Mentor

 Getting involved in an undergraduate research project is not like signing up for a class.
-Instead, it is much more like obtaining a job - you need to find an available research position and then sell yourself for that position.
+Instead, it is much more like finding a job.
+All undergraduates are responsible for finding their own faculty mentor and research project.

 Step 1.
 Finding a research project

 Becoming involved in research is one of the most important decisions you will make as an undergraduate student.
-The right research experience can greatly enhance your education and further your preparation for industry, business, and graduate and professional schools.
-Many opportunities are available to you at UCLA.
-These brief tips are a guide to help begin your search for a research opportunity.
+The right research experience can greatly enhance your education and further your preparation for industry, business, or graduate/professional schools.
+UCLA is a world-class research institution with over a thousand faculty performing original research across all disciplines and subjects.
+These brief tips are a guide to help navigate your search for a research opportunity.

-Once you have an idea of the area in which you would like to do research, you are now ready to find a mentor.
-One of the best resources currently available to do this is the SRP Research Positions
+Once you have an idea of the area in which you would like to do research, there are a few ways to find a mentor at UCLA.

-Send an email to all potential faculty members introducing yourself and clearly indicating your purpose for contacting them.
+Send an email to your list of potential faculty members introducing yourself and clearly indicating your purpose for contacting them.
 This "cover letter" should include the following points:

 - Name and major/department affiliation